Vice President of Sierra Leone

-The vice-president of Sierra Leone is the second most influential position in the government of Sierra Leone, after the president.
-The current vice-president of Sierra Leone is Mohamed Juldeh Jalloh, a member of the ruling Sierra Leone People's Party; he was sworn in as vice president on April 4, 2018, after the victory of Jalloh's and Julius Maada Bio's presidential ticket in the 2018 Sierra Leone presidential election.
+The vice president of Sierra Leone is the second most influential position in the government of Sierra Leone, after the president.
+The current vice president of Sierra Leone is Mohamed Juldeh Jalloh, a member of the ruling Sierra Leone People's Party; he was sworn in as vice president on April 4, 2018, after the victory of Jalloh's and Julius Maada Bio's presidential ticket in the 2018 presidential election.

 Security

-The vice-president of Sierra Leone is protected by a special unit of police officers of the operational support division of the Sierra Leone Police.
+The vice president of Sierra Leone is protected by a special unit of police officers of the operational support division of the Sierra Leone Police.

 History

-When Sierra Leone was declared a Republic in 1971 by then Prime Minister Siaka Stevens, the position of Vice-President was created.
+When Sierra Leone was declared a republic in 1971 by then Prime Minister Siaka Stevens, the position of vice president was created.
 The first vice-president was Sorie Ibrahim Koroma.

 Functions

-The functions of the vice-president are:
+The functions of the vice president are: